 Physical (Product) Models

 The FSDF physical models describe products defined in one or more specific implementation platform(s).
-In this context, ‘platform’ may refer to the underlying technology platform used for: a data provider’s database; a data product supplied by a data provider; or an national foundation data product.
-The FSDF thematic product models are specialisations, or profiles, of the FSDF thematic logical models, in that they constrain the features, attributes and cardinalities, of the logical model to meet one or more specific use cases.
+In this context, ‘platform’ may refer to the underlying technology platform used for: a data provider’s database; a data product supplied by a data provider; or a national foundation data product.
+The FSDF thematic product models are specialisations, or profiles, of the FSDF thematic logical models, in that they constrain the features, attributes and cardinalities, of the model to meet one or more specific use cases.

 The FSDF thematic product models are application schemas that are formalised in the Geography Mark-up Language (GML) following the rules described in ISO 19136 (ISO 19136:2007).
 The GML consists of a set of encoding patterns and utility components to be used in the definition of an XML document format for feature types, acting as a consistent transfer format for data in an application domain.
 Cartographic portrayal would however require additional styling.